 BASIS OF FRACTIONAL LASER TREATMENT OF SCARS

 Laser scar revision is based on the principle of controlled thermal injury to induce healing and remodeling in a specific area.
 The concept of fractional lasers originated many years ago but was formalized within the last decade.3 Since then, fractional laser technology has revolutionized the treatment of burn scars.4 Fractional lasers produce arrays of nonselective microscopic thermal damage zones (MTZs) throughout the epidermis and dermis2 (Fig. 10-1).
 Water absorption in the infrared wavelength causes tissue coagulation to occur, which permits increased depth of penetration while minimizing tissue injury.5 Deeper tissue penetration induces tissue contraction and tissue remodeling, including new collagen production.
-Histologic studies have shown that tissue remodeling continues for up to ...
+Histologic studies have shown that tissue remodeling continues ...